krishna16600/Codeial/README.md

 1. Sign Up / Sign In.
 2. News feed.
-3. Post on your wall.
+3. Post on your wall, add photos while posting your thoughts.
 4. Comment on any post.

 Tech Stack: node.js/express/mongoDB/ejs